-S.THIEF

-S.THIEF (cleaning staff, burglar, visitor, in rare cases a user) will have no moral issues in stealing the TOE or parts of it.
+S.SERVICE_ENGINEER A person with elevated privileges above those of S.OPERATOR and have no moral issues in stealing the TOE or parts of it.
 Once S.THIEF has stolen the TOE or parts of it he may attempt to retrieve earlier print, scan and copy jobs from the TOE.
 S.THIEF is opportunistic and is not a recurring visitor to the environment in which the TOE operates.